codenautas/cast-error/LEEME.md

 ### Case 2: Warning users that there is a problem with their input data.

-In some cases we need to warn users if there ara problemas with their input data.
+In some cases, we need to warn users if there are problemas with their input data.
-For example if the user wants to delete a file, and the system doesn't find the file it must warn the user.
+For example, if the user wants to delete a file, and the system doesn't find the file it must warn the user.

 In Node.js `fs.exists` is deprecated.
 In the [documentation](https://nodejs.org/dist/latest-v16.x/docs/api/fs.html#fsexistspath-callback)
 is clear that the way is to use the file and capture the error to know if